Twelve Core Challenges and Fifty Rapid Responses

 Response

-Because demographics determine outcomes only where power follows numbers.
-Waiting presumes that change should occur through attrition rather than through consent, converting identity into a countdown rather than a settlement.
+Demographics determine outcomes only where power follows numbers.
+Waiting for demographic change risks converting identity into a countdown rather than a settlement.

 Demographics generate pressure.
 Structure generates legitimacy.